eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 - Cure time when doing DIY takes quite long

 **Overall**<br>
 For the great majority who don't want the tradition of waxing the night before, this is a wonderful solution.
 It might feel expensive up-front, but it will make up for itself over time.
-Getting it done before the season begins can leave you with a stress-free mindset knowing that you won't need to touch a waxing iron.
+Getting it done before the season begins can provide a stress-free mindset knowing that you won't need to touch a waxing iron.
 The performance might not be like a race-ready tune, but most people will never need that level of glide, and a basic universal wax will be more than enough!

 ***

 ## Final Thoughts

 There are some people who love the tradition of waxing skis and find it almost therapeutic.
-As technology has progressed, there are also newer methods that can enhance your tuning preparation for the winter.
+As technology has progressed, there are also newer methods that can enhance tuning preparation for the winter.
 Traditional hot waxing is a skill that needs to be honed just like any other.
-Newer methods make this more approachable and can make you more comfortable on the first run, knowing that you will have the glide that you want at the end of a chute or making your way back on the flats to the lift.
+Newer methods make this more approachable and can provide confidence on the first run, knowing that you will have the glide at the end of a chute to make it back to the lift on the flats.
 Get out there and get ready for the upcoming season.

 ![Nordica skis on tuning bench](/assets/img/preseason-wax-nordicabench.jpeg)